 CLT is our student leadership council.
 The CLT consists of student volunteers who share their gifts with our community.
 They are the hands and feet of the Catholic ministry here at Stanford, planning spiritual, educational and social events to help students build community and grow in their faith.

 Starting in winter quarter, incoming freshmen will be able to apply to be part of our Freshmen Catholic Leadership Team.
-Hear more about past freshmen’s experience with FCLT here.
+Read more, including past freshmen’s experience with FCLT, below.

 If you would like to get involved by developing your leadership skills and sharing your gifts with the Stanford community, contact our Campus Minister, Lourdes Alonso (firstname.lastname@example.org).